 • The class will feature an in-depth examination of a local site that the UMass field school excavated that revealed new information about Deerfield’s Native histories prior to European settlement.

 The cost for the course is $100 ($90 for members, $125 for new members*).
 Space is limited, sign up early!
-To register, click on the button below.
-For more information, contact Julie Orvis at email@example.com or (413) 775-7179. *This registration gives you a new individual Membership in the Friends of Historic Deerfield (a $50 value) that entitles you to free admission to Historic Deerfield, 10% discount at the Deerfield Inn and Museum Gift Shop and Bookstore, Historic Deerfield magazine, Members’ News and Calendar, and invitations to members’ exhibition openings, lectures, and special trips.
+To register, click on the button below or to pay by mail, download a registration form.
+For more information, contact Julie Orvis at firstname.lastname@example.org or (413) 775-7179. *This registration includes a new individual Membership in the Friends of Historic Deerfield (a $50 value) that entitles you to free admission to Historic Deerfield, 10% discount at the Deerfield Inn and Museum Gift Shop and Bookstore, Historic Deerfield magazine, Members’ News and Calendar, and invitations to members’ exhibition openings, lectures, and special trips.
 This special membership offer is not valid for renewals or lapsed memberships.

 Cancellation Policy: A full refund of the registration fee can be obtained if you cancel before 4:30 p.m. on Friday March 2, 2018.